ello/wtf/_posts/help/2014-10-15-blocking-and-reporting.md

 ## How do I flag inappropriate content?

-Hover your mouse just to the right of the grey icons beneath the post, and a red circle with a line through it will appear.
+Hover your mouse just to the right of the grey icons beneath the post, and a flag button will appear.

-Click the icon and select the category of abuse to submit the flag.
+Click the flag and select the category of inappropriate content you wish to submit.